PAC annoyed at non-completion of development projects

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Due to poor conceived planning of the Planning Commission, the cost of ongoing development projects had accumulated to Rs5 trillion (Rs 5,000 billion) while the funds of Rs1,000 billion were sanctioned for the development projects.
+Due to poor conceived planning of the Planning Commission, the cost of ongoing development project had accumulated to Rs5 trillion (Rs 5000 billion) while the funds of Rs1000 billion were sanctioned for the development projects.

-The PAC held its meeting on Tuesday with the chair Syed Khursheed Shah in which the Ministry of Planning and Development briefed the committee with regard to development projects.
+The PAC held its meeting on Tuesday with the chair of its Chairman Syed Khursheed Shah in which the Ministry of Planning and Development briefed the committee with regard to development projects.

-PAC Chairman Syed Khursheed Shah said the development budget for the current fiscal year was over Rs1,000 billion and some of the projects were pending since decades of 80s and 90s.
-“The Neelum-Jehlum project was initiated at the cost of Rs19 billion and now its cost reached at over Rs404 billion.
-Who was responsible for the raise in its cost, and who was responsible for its poor planning?” he asked.
+PAC Chairman Syed Khursheed Shah said the development budget for the current fiscal year was over Rs1000 billion and some of the projects were pending since decades of 80’s and 90’s.
+“The Neelum-Jehlum project was initiated with the cost of Rs19 billion and now its cost reached at over Rs404 billion.
+Who was responsible for the raise in its cost, and who was responsible for its poor planning”, he asked.

-The officials of the Ministry of Planning and Development told the PAC that there were a total 1,022 development projects out of which 573 were ongoing development projects, 492 were new projects while 12 were special development projects that were being carried out.
-The total budget of these development projects was set at Rs1,007 billion, out of which Rs534 billion were allocated for ongoing development projects, Rs151 billion for new development projects while 119 billion were allocated for 12 special development projects and Rs135 billion allocated for other payments.
+The officials of the Ministry of Planning and Development told the PAC that there were total 1022 development projects out of which 573 were ongoing development projects, 492 were new projects while 12 were special development projects that were being carried out.
+Total budget of these development projects was set at Rs1007 billion, out of which Rs534 billion were allocated for ongoing development projects, Rs151 billion for new development projects while 119 billion were allocated for 12 special development projects and Rs135 billion allocated for other payments.

+The project of Chief of Army Staff to link Peshawar with Mehmand Agency through a project of tunnel also came under discussion.

-The NHA officials told the committee that it was a small tunnel and development work on this project was sped up due to special circumstances and the project was completed by the FWO.
-Member PAC Sheikh Rasheed Ahmed remarked that there is no need to get further information.
+The NHA officials told the committee that it was a small tunnel and development work on this project was sped up due to special circumstances and the project was completed by FWO.
+On which member PAC Sheikh Rasheed Ahmed remarked that there is no need to get further information.

 The officials of the Ministry of States and Frontier Regions told the committee that the project was completed in six months time and there was no direct link with this project.

-Chairman PAC Syed Khursheed Shah remarked that it was a good sign that the project was completed in time due to fear and the Karachi Water Supply project should also be handed over to the FWO for the completion in the same spirit.
-Sheikh Rasheed Ahmed remarked that it would be better to handover all the things in their hands and not to make any hurdles.
+Chairman PAC Syed Khursheed Shah remarked that it was good sign that the projected was completed in time due to fear and in same line that project of Karachi Water Supply project should also be handed over to FWO for the completion in same spirit.
+Sheikh Rasheed Ahmed remarked that it would be better to handover all the thing in their hands and do not make any hurdles.

-Mahmood Khan Achakzai questioned that how the project was completed without planning and who arranged the funds for the project and on whose order this tunnel was constructed.
+Mahmood Khan Achakzai questioned that how the project was completed without planning and who arrange the funds for the project and on whose order this tunnel was constructed.

 Secretary Planning Commission Shoaib Siddiqui told the committee that the costs of the projects were increased due to non-releasing of funds on time and change of priorities.
 “It’s necessary that priorities be made for the completion of the projects on time,” he said.